pinkychow1010/digital-chinese-history-blog/_pages/about.md

 #### How to use this Space 🚀:

+* All code displayed on this webpage is available as Jupyter Notebook and it is highly recommanded that you download them and try it out by yourself.

+* If you are new to **Colab**, pleaese first click on [Colab](https://colab.research.google.com/) and begin your journey.
+Then download the notebook you need from [this page](https://github.com/pinkychow1010/digital-chinese-history-blog/tree/master/_notebooks).
+Search for the right title, right click and select "save link as".
+You will be able to download the Jupyter Notebook with the file extension ".ipynb" (You do not need an acocunt in **GitHub** but it is recommanded that you sign up).
+Go back to Colab and click *File* -> *Upload notebook*, select the notebook you just downloaded.
+Now you can run the notebook by yourself and start your coding journey.

 * **ALL** the tutorials provided here is ordered **by LEVELS (lv1: the easiest, lv4: the most difficult)** and it is recommanded to **FOLLOW THE ORDER** when you go through them

 * There are **PREREQUISITES** for almost all of the tutorials so please **FOLLOW the links** before you start with the content